 |Integrated Marketing Communications||Managing Customer Relationships|

-Taken as a whole, the sequence of events presented above follows a linear agenda in terms of the subject domains presented; however, five key themes permeate all subject headings:
+Taken together, the sequence of the nine discrete events presented above follows a linear agenda with reference to the Environment-Strategy-Organisation framework; however, five key themes permeate all subject headings:

-In addition to these themes, we discuss contemporary global strategic management issues and topics in the context of unprecedented and turbulent business environments, including a raft of disruptive technologies and business processes.
+In addition to these themes, we discuss contemporary business strategy issues and topics in the context of extreme turbulent business environments, including a raft of disruptive technologies and business processes.

-In the sections which follow the 8 Strategic Management events outlined above, the five BiteSized Fortress Europe Volumes are combined with the event titles presented in the table above.
-Please click/tap any of the event ‘presentation front cover’ slides below for detailed information presented in three categories for each subject/topic/theme arena:
+Please click/tap any of the event ‘presentation front cover’ slides below for detailed information for each event, presented in three categories per subject-topic-theme arena: